abdallah-t/CSCI617/lecture_materials/quiz1/quiz1.md

 **Question 2:** Explain the difference between volatile and non-volatile memory.

-- volatile memory is a type of memory that loses its content when the power is turned off, while non-volatile memory is a type of memory that keeps its content when the power is turned off.
+- Volatile memory is a type of memory that loses its content when the power is turned off, while non-volatile memory is a type of memory that retains its content when the power is turned off.

 **Question 3:** True or False: Secondary memory is more expensive than primary memory.